Unexpected loss of maximality: the case of Hilbert square of real surfaces: Proof of Theorem

 The second summand is nontrivial only for $i=2$.
 It is generated by $\FF_2$-reduction of the integer class $\inc^*c_1(\theta),$ where $\theta$ is the tautological line bundle over $\PP(T^*X)=E\subset X^{[2]}$ and $\inc: \PP^1\hookrightarrow E$ is the inclusion.
 Since $c_1(\theta)$ is the restriction of an appropriate element $e\in H^2(X^{[2]};\ZZ)$ (see, for example, \cite[page 4]{square}), the second summand is also contained $\im\phi^*$. \end{proof}

 To finish the proof of Theorem \ref{converse}, consider now the commutative diagram

 Since $X^{[2]}$ is maximal the induced restriction map $R^{[2]}$ is onto, which together with the surjectivity of $\phi^*$ implies that the restriction map $R$ is onto, as well.
-Hence, by Proposition \ref{coh-max}, $\Bl_p(X)$ is maximal, and so we have just to notice that $\Bl_p(X)$ is maximal if and only if $X$ is maximal. \end{proof}
+Hence, by Proposition \ref{coh-max}, $X$ is maximal. \end{proof}